-The Foreign Portfolio Investors (FPI) Regulation 2014 was notified by the Securities and Exchange Board of India (SEBI) in January 2014, which became operational from June 1, 2014.
-The FPI market access model for foreign investors, which evolved from the earlier FII/ sub-account/ QFI model to the harmonised FPI regime, is now stabilised, well over 9,000 registered FPIs.
+The Foreign Portfolio Investors (FPI) Regulation 2014 was notified by Securities and Exchange Board of India (SEBI) in January 2014, which became operational from June 01, 2014.
+The FPI market access model for foreign investors, which evolved from the earlier FII/sub-account/QFI model to the harmonized FPI regime, is now stabilized, well over 9000 registered FPIs.

-Introduction of the FPI model also included the Designated Depository Participant (DDP) role entrusted by the SEBI to Custodians in India in order to introduce efficiency in the market entry process; accompanied by implementation of a risk-based Know Your Client.
+Introduction of the FPI model also included the Designated Depository Participant (DDP) role entrusted by SEBI to Custodians in India in order to introduce efficiency in the market entry process; accompanied by implementation of a risk-based Know Your Client.

-The FPI regime has also gone through an extensive review through the Working Group on FPI Regulations, set up by the SEBI under the Chairmanship of Mr. H.R.
-Khan, Former Dy.
-Governor of the RBI.
+The FPI regime has also gone through extensive review through the Working Group on FPI Regulations, set-up by SEBI under the Chairmanship of Mr. H.R.
+Khan, former Dy.
+Governor of RBI.
 A number of recommendations made by the Working group have been accepted and policy modifications are under implementation.

-The objective of this guide is to provide a comprehensive reference information on the FPI model for investors, investment professionals, intermediaries and market participants.
-Overview of all investment routes including Foreign Direct Investment (FDI) and Foreign Venture Capital Investor (FVCI) has been included, along with a summary look at the securities market structure in India, asset classes and investment rules associated thereto.
+The objective of this guide is to provide comprehensive reference information on the FPI model for investors, investment professionals, intermediaries and market participants.
+Overview of all investment routes including Foreign Direct Investment (FDI) and Foreign Venture Capital Investor

+(FVCI) has been included, along with a summary look at the securities market structure in India, asset classes and investment rules associated thereto.

 1.2.
-What's new in 2019 Edition
+What's new from 2020

-This edition covers all the regulatory and procedural changes notified till August 1, 2019; as well as additional or amended material as applicable on key aspects relevant to Foreign Portfolio Investors.
+This edition covers all the regulatory and procedural changes notified till 1st August 2020; as well as additional or amended material as applicable on key aspects relevant to Foreign Portfolio Investors